 There are two types of pressure cookers: the second generation and the electric pressure cookers.
-The first generation of pressure cookers is also referred to as the “old type” pressure cooker, and this is no longer a popular choice.
-This is because it only has one pressure level, and it’s very heavy duty.
+The first generation of pressure cookers is also referred to as the “old type” pressure cooker and are no longer a popular choice.
+This is because it only has one pressure level, and it’s very heavy.
 There are some variations of this pressure cooker still marketed today, but they come with new safety features for safer use.

 Stovetop Pressure Cooker